 My favourite dishcloth knitting pattern is a simple corner to corner knit.
 The resulting garter stitch gives a bumpy surface, which is great for cleaning.
 A simple square pattern would work, but I find this one more interesting to knit.
 Last thing I want to do is find knitting the cloth has turned into a chore in its own right.

-I used one ball of Lily Sugar n Cream 57g (Psychedelic Ombre) and 4mm needles.
+I used one ball of Lily Sugar n Cream (affiliated link)57g (Psychedelic Ombre) and 4mm needles.

 Cast on 3 stitches